Married Zimbabwe cricket coaches die three weeks apart

 The couple are survived by two children.

-37-year-old Sinikiwe Mpofu, assistant coach to the women's national team, passed away "suddenly" on 7 January, being pronounced dead on arrival at a medical facility after collapsing at her home in Masvingo.
+Sinikiwe Mpofu, the 37-year-old assistant coach to the women's national team, passed away "suddenly" on 7 January, being pronounced dead on arrival at a medical facility after collapsing at her home in Masvingo.

 The former international, who was nicknamed "Sneeze", was married to Zimbabwe's men's fielding coach, Shepherd Makunura, who died on 15 December after a long battle with illness, aged 46.